 If you’re at the fair with your kids, chances are they are dying to meet the Indiana State Fair animals.
 The barns and exhibits are full of impressive examples of Indiana’s best livestock and, let’s face it, many of these creatures are just plain adorable.
 Luckily, you can find cows, bunnies, horses, sheep, and so many other friends housed all around the fairgrounds.
 You and your littles won’t have to wait long before you’re face-to-face with some Indiana State Fair animals.

-The 2023 Indiana State Fair runs from July 28 through August 20.
+The 2024 Indiana State Fair runs from August 2 through 18 and is closed Mondays.

 Where to See Indiana State Fair Animals